-- h.
+- g.
 This category includes investments in private equity funds that provide debt financing to middle market firms.
 These investments can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the fund's underlying assets would be liquidated over the following time frames: 22% in 1 to 4 years; and 78% in 5 to 7 years.
-As of June 30, 2021, the liquidation periods were expected to be: 29% in 1 to 4 years; 62% in 5 to 7 years; and 10% in 8 to 10 years.
-The fair value has been estimated using the reported net asset value per share of the private capital fund. - i.
+As of June 30, 2023, it is estimated that the fund's underlying assets would be liquidated over the following time frames: 70% in 1 to 4 years; and 30% in 5 to 7 years.
+As of June 30, 2022, the liquidation periods were expected to be: 22% in 1 to 4 years; and 78% in 5 to 7 years.
+The fair value has been estimated using the reported net asset value per share of the private capital fund. - h.
 This category includes investments in private equity funds that invest primarily in real assets (e.g., investments with intrinsic value, such as real estate, infrastructure, or commodities).
 These investments can never be redeemed with the funds.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 24% in 1 to 4 years; 64% in 5 to 7 years; and 12% in 8 to 10 years.
-As of June 30, 2021, the liquidation periods were expected to be: 33% in 1 to 4 years; 53% in 5 to 7 years; and 14% in 8 to 10 years.
-The fair value has been estimated using the reported net asset value per share of the real asset fund. - j.
+As of June 30, 2023, it is estimated that the underlying assets of the fund would be liquidated over the following periods: 34% in 1 to 4 years; 46% in 5 to 7 years; and 20% in 8 to 10 years.
+As of June 30, 2022, the liquidation periods were expected to be: 24% in 1 to 4 years; 64% in 5 to 7 years; and 12% in 8 to 10 years.
+The fair value has been estimated using the reported net asset value per share of the real asset fund. - i.
 This category includes investments in private equity funds that invest in U.S. commercial real estate.
 These investments can never be redeemed.
 Instead, distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2022, it is estimated that the fund's underlying assets would be liquidated over the following time frames: 21% in 1 to 4 years; 53% in 5 to 7 years; and 26% in 8 to 10 years.
-As of June 30, 2021, the liquidation periods were expected to be: 29% in 1 to 4 years; 56% in 5 to 7 years; and 15% in 8 to 10 years.
-The fair value has been estimated using the reported net asset value per share of the real estate fund. - k.
+As of June 30, 2023, it is estimated that the fund's underlying assets would be liquidated over the following time frames: 49% in 1 to 4 years; 15% in 5 to 7 years; and 36% in 8 to 10 years.
+As of June 30, 2022, the liquidation periods were expected to be: 21% in 1 to 4 years; 53% in 5 to 7 years; and 26% in 8 to 10 years.
+The fair value has been estimated using the reported net asset value per share of the real estate fund. - j.
 This category includes investments in private equity funds that invest in newly started hedge funds that pursue multiple strategies.
 The fund provides start-up funding to hedge funds of various strategies with the potential to share in the appreciation of the investment, as well as to share in the management fees gathered by the underlying start-up hedge funds.
-As of June 30, 2022, the remaining investment is made up of cash held by the investment manager until the fiscal year end audit has been completed.
-It is estimated that the remaining audit holdback will be distributed within 1 year, as of June 30, 2022.
-The fair value has been estimated using the reported net asset value per share of the private capital fund. - l.
+As of June 30, 2023, the remaining investment is made up of cash held by the investment manager until the fiscal year end audit has been completed.
+It is estimated that the remaining audit holdback will be distributed within 1 year.
+The fair value has been estimated using the reported net asset value per share of the private capital fund. - k.
 This category includes investments in US equity, global equity, fixed income securities and bond funds, real estate and real assets funds, and other investments.
 Investments in this category reflect the fair value of the specific assets or the underlying ventures' net assets.
 The valuations of these investments are the net asset values prepared by fund managers.
-Majority of these investments are commingled funds.
+The majority of these investments are commingled funds.